JackSabine/JackSabine/README.md

-Hey, I'm Jack Sabine.
+Hello!

 I like working with:
-* RTL for ASIC/FPGA
+* RTL for ASIC
-* Python
-* Linux tools
 * Neovim
 * Computer Architecture
-* Signal Processing

 <!---
 JackSabine/JackSabine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.